Table of Contents

 10. Active App Marketing

-App Store Optimisation is not only about visibility and presence for people who visit the app store.
+App Store Optimization is not only about visibility and presence for people who visit the app store.
 It is also about setting the right marketing strategy to promote your app on other platforms.
 Add the end of the day, it’s all about the ability to reach qualified leads who would convert.
 Not everyone is surfing the App Store with a clear intent to download apps, so your target audience is actually elsewhere.
 Here are a few things

 - You can work towards increasing the app performance on the SERP through SEO.